davelascoc/pollinators-quito/README.md

-# pollinators
+# Pollination Ecology in Quito, Ecuador
-Repository containing research work about plant-pollinator communities performed in collaboration with the Terrestrial Zoology Laboratory from USFQ.
+Repository containing research work about plant-pollinator communities.
+Project developed by the Tropical Biodiversity Institute IBIOTROP, of Universidad San Francisco de Quito USFQ, as a collaboration between the Terrestrial Zoology Laboratory ZSFQ and the Herbario de Botánica Económica del Ecuador QUSF.
+Our work describes the structure of the plant-pollinator community in the Valley of Quito, and our firt publication focuses on hymenopteran insects: bees and wasps.